 ABOUT THE PROJECT

 MoDOT Kansas City is making intersection improvements along Route 58 at Route 291, Ward Road, and Prairie Lane as well as resurfacing Route 58 from Route 291 to Prairie Lane.
-This project lets in March 2021 and is scheduled to begin construction that same spring.
+This project was originally scheduled to let in March 2021 but it has been delayed until November 2021.
 The project is expected to take between one and two construction seasons to complete.

 IMPROVEMENTS AND PLANS